pmndrs/zustand/docs/guides/ssr-and-hydration.md

 nav: 20
 ---

-## Server Side Rendering (SSR)
+## Server-side Rendering (SSR)

-Sever Side Rendering (SSR) is a technique that helps us render our components into HTML strings on the server, send them directly to the browser, and finally "hydrate" the static markup into a fully interactive app on the client.
+Sever-side Rendering (SSR) is a technique that helps us render our components into HTML strings on the server, send them directly to the browser, and finally "hydrate" the static markup into a fully interactive app on the client.